JNRowe/jnrowe.github.io/articles/tiling_vs_tabbing.rst

 interface you’d use for any other layout change too, not one that is specific to ``tmux`` or ``tabbed``.

-It seems strange to me that given the option to performs tasks like this at the window manager level people would *choose* to insert an extra layer in the middle that does less.
+It seems strange to me that given the option to perform tasks like this at the window manager level people would *choose* to insert an extra layer in the middle that does less.
 By using actual windows you sidestep the problems with mouse selection in pseudo-windows in ``tmux``, and you can change your mind